ChrisMandich/PyFlume/docs/notifications.md

 `get_notifications()`
 Method to return all notifications from devices owned by the user.
 This method fetches a JSON dictionary containing the notification messages.

+`get_next_notifications()`
+Method to return the next page of notifications from devices owned by the user.
+Raises a ValueError if no next page is available.

+Raises:
+ - `ValueError`: If no next page is available.

+`_has_next_page(response_json)`
+Returns True if the next page exists.
+Used internally to handle pagination.

+`_get_notification_request(api_url, query_string)`
+Make an API request to get usage alerts from the Flume API.

 ## Example
 ```python
 import pyflume